baasbox/docs/source/index.md

 ### Push Notifications

-From version 0.9.0, BaasBox add profiles feature.
-It's possibile to declare max three apps which share the same backend. <br/>
+Since version 0.9.0 BaasBox has profiles feature.
+It's possibile to declare at most three apps which share the same backend. <br/>
-i.e. administration app and customer app for a store or it's possible to distribute an app free and an app not free.
+i.e. an administration app and a customer app for a store, or it's possible to distribute one app for free and one app not for free.

 New section on console, Push Settings in category Push.